Delayed Feedback Modeling with Influence Functions: Preliminaries

 where for any sample $z = (x, y)$ and model parameter $\theta$,

 is the commonly used binary cross-entropy loss.

-The vanilla version calculates loss over the observed labels without label adjustments, thereby serving as the lower bound of CVR prediction performance.
-Conversely, the \textbf{Oracle} version, which presumes access to the true labels $y^{T}$, represents the upper performance bound.
-Let $z_i^T = (x_i, y_i^T)$.
-The oracle loss is defined as:
+The vanilla loss is computed over observed labels without correction, serving as a lower bound for CVR performance.
+In contrast, the \textbf{Oracle} version assumes access to true labels $y_i^T$, providing an upper bound:

-In fact, many conversions occur long after the testing phase, making it unrealistic to assume that the true labels of all are known during testing.
-Based on this, we propose a practically achievable \textbf{Retrain} version, and the loss function is as follows:
+where $z_i^T = (x_i, y_i^T)$.
+Since many conversions occur after model deployment, true labels are typically unavailable during training.
+To address this, we define a practical \textbf{Retrain} version:

 where $\tilde{z}_i = (x_i, \tilde{y_i})$ and $\tilde{y}_i$ is defined as: